Hilo Medical Center reports another death at Yukio Okutsu State Veterans Home

-The Hawaii County Civil Defense Agency today reported one more fatality at the Yukio Okutsu State Veterans Home, raising the facility’s pandemic death toll to 25.
-A total of 27 people with COVID-19 have died on the Big Island, all but two of whom were residents of the nursing home, according to the medical center.
+The Hawaii County Civil Defense Agency today reported another COVID-19 fatality at the Yukio Okutsu State Veterans Home, pushing Hawaii County’s pandemic death toll to 28.

+Hawaii Department of Health officials have yet to count the latest deaths at the Hilo veterans home.
+State officials said 20 deaths are still pending verification and classification.

+“DOH is awaiting medical records and reports to verify these deaths prior to official reporting,” according to a news release.

-Nineteen people are currently hospitalized with COVID-19 in Hawaii County, the agency said.
+The agency today reported 13 new coronavirus cases and 16 people hospitalized with COVID-19 in Hawaii County.
 No other details were immediately available.

-“Our sincere gratitude for their service to the country and prayers and condolences to their families,” according to a message from the Hawaii County Civil Defense Agency.
-“To support efforts at the Veterans Home, a nineteen person team from the Veterans Administration is at the facility to support operations.
-A grateful thank you to the Veterans Administration for their assistance.”
+“Our sincere gratitude for their service to the country and prayers and condolences to their families,” according to a news release.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.